2025 年度の講義概要のデータベースを検索します。カリキュラムツリーへのリンク

 The course will be assessed by formative and summative assessment.
 Formative assessment will be undertaken throughout the term and consist of short practical exercises and group discussions.
 The full summative assessment will comprise meeting the following requirements.

-The first is either submitting a brief 5-10 minute reflective video (using Flipgrid) that contains comments and remarks relating to a topic relevant to the course or completing a quiz on that topic through Google Forms.
+The first is submission of a brief 5-10 minute reflective video (using flipgrid) that contains comments and remarks relating to a topic relevant to the course.
 This is to be completed as an individual task.
 Completion of this task will make the student eligible for a grade of C.

-The second task involves the production of a short report.
+The second task involves the production of a briefing report.
 This is a brief written report that gives an overview of a specific topic of relevance to Japan in an area of relevant international affairs.
-The report can be done as an individual or group project.
+The report can be done as a group or individual project.
 The report is produced as a magazine article, information pamphlet, or website article (as examples) and not as an academic paper.
-Completion of this task (in addition to the reflective video or quiz) will make the student eligible for a grade of B.
+The report will be hosted online using padlet.
+Completion of this task (in addition to the reflective video) will make the student eligible for a grade of B.

 The third task is a multimedia presentation on a given topic.
 This is a short (10-15 minutes) presentation (e.g., PowerPoint, poster, panel discussion, documentary, or any other format) that investigates and explores a specific topic of relevance to Japan in an area of relevant concern.
 This can be done as an individual or group production.
 Completion of this task (in addition to all other tasks mentioned above) will make the student eligible for A-S grades.